yidas/deployer-php-cli/README.md

 Deployer *by PHP-CLI*
 =====================

-Linux rsync tool for code deployment running by PHP-CLI script
+Code deployment tool based on RSYNC running by PHP-CLI script

 These rsync php scripts are helping developers to deploy codes from local instance to remote instances.